-CESR takes graduate research interns in Spring Semester (January – April); over summer (May – August); and Fall Semester (September – December).
+CESR takes graduate research interns periodically, and on a rolling basis.
 Our interns generally work part-time over the Spring and Fall semesters and full-time over the summer.
 Although we are eager to negotiate a relatively consistent schedule, days and hours of work are flexible.
-Arrangements for off-site internships are considered.
+The internships are remote, as CESR maintains a virtual office.

-Interns contribute substantively to the Center’s work in one or more of program areas.
-In particular, interns carry out research that analyzes trends in global policy.
+Interns contribute substantively to the Center’s work in one or more program areas, or in communications, or MLE.
+In particular, program interns carry out research that analyzes trends in global policy.
 They also contribute to the Center’s research documenting deprivations of economic and social rights in specific countries contexts; this interdisciplinary research deploys social science and statistical methods alongside traditional techniques of human rights reporting, such as legal analysis and narrative testimony.
 Interns are also involved in preparing reports and other advocacy materials based on the findings of such research, to present to relevant institutions at the national, regional and United Nations level.
 As a small NGO, the Center has established robust partnerships with national, regional and international organizations that allow for mutual exchange of expertise.
 Interns may also interact with our partners, including by attending meetings and workshops, preparing or delivering presentations, authoring blogs posts and opinion pieces, etc.

-- In pursuit of a law or graduate degree in a related field, especially human rights, development, or economics;
+In pursuit of a postgraduate degree in a related field, especially human rights, law, development, or economics;

 Capacity to work independently.

 Capacity to read, write and communicate in Spanish or Arabic;

 Experience with communications for social justice;